oeg-upm/mderanklib/README.md

 ```

 ## Docker run
 For a fast run use the dockerfile and this two commands.
-In this commands, mderank will read a folder named example with all the documents that are inside and it will create a file .key for each file with the keywords detected
+In these commands, mderank will read a folder named example with all the documents that are inside and it will create a file .key for each file with the keywords detected

 ```
 docker build -t mderanklib .